Service Area

 Development density is strictly regulated by the Prince William County Planning Commission and Board of County Supervisors through rezoning based on the Comprehensive Plan.
 Prince William Water assesses new developments for utility service availability within these guidelines.

-Is there a requirement to connect a home to a proposed sewer or water line if located within 2,500 feet?
+Is there a requirement to connect to public water or sanitary sewer?

 I have a failing septic system or well and need to connect to Prince William Water's water/sewer system.
 Will Prince William Water build the lines to my property or fund the connection?